Epic Stack Review 2026: Best Free Remix Boilerplate

 The Authentication System

 Epic Stack's auth is custom — not NextAuth or Clerk.
-This is by design: Kent wants you to understand what's happening.
+This is intentional: Kent wants developers to understand what's happening rather than delegating auth to a library they don't understand.

 import { createCookieSessionStorage, redirect } from '@remix-run/node';